danvonk/danvonk.github.io/posts/2025-04-01-bangalore.md

 (Vindaloo) and found them both delicious.
-Bangalore is also famous for its nightlife in India and whilst it isn't remotely comparable to London or Berlin, it wasn't bad either, especially as I got the feeling that bars and public drinking in general is more of a imported, western concept^[After trying locally-made, distributed in coke bottles coconut wine in Kerala, I learnt more about the historical Hindu beliefs about the impurity of alcohol, which therefore confined distillers and brewers to being untouchable, so it makes sense that drinking would be
+Bangalore is also famous for its nightlife in India and whilst it isn't remotely comparable to London or Berlin, it wasn't bad either, especially as I got the feeling that bars and public drinking in general is more of an imported, western concept^[After trying locally-made, distributed in coke bottles coconut wine in Kerala, I learnt more about the historical Hindu beliefs about the impurity of alcohol, which therefore confined distillers and brewers to being untouchable, so it makes sense that drinking would be